 What's to Love: Northpoint Mall is a strong contender for the best suburban mall.
-Located in Alpharetta, it is large, has a wide variety of stores and is in an area that offers lots of additional shops and restaurants around it, like Nordstrom Rack, Target and Marshalls.
+Located in the suburb of Alpharetta, it is large—with over 140 stores—and in an area that offers lots of additional shops and restaurants around it, like Nordstrom Rack, Target and Marshalls.
 It also has a carousel, which is always a big hit with younger shoppers along for the ride.

 While Northpoint doesn't have all the high-end department stores, it does have all the basics you'd expect, including the American Eagle, Abercrombie and Fitch and H&M as well as the full service Cheesecake Factory and fast casual options like local Moe's Southwest Grill and Starbucks.

 Department Stores: Sears, Macy's, Costco

 What's to Love: When it opened in 1973, Cumberland Mall was the largest shopping mall in the state of Georgia.
-Located on the outskirts of Atlanta in the Cumberland district, it's a bit smaller and a lot older than some of the other malls in the Atlanta area, but it has the classic stores most shoppers expect like Gap, H&M, and Victoria's Secret as well as an Apple Store.
+Located on the outskirts of northwest Atlanta in the Cumberland district, it's a bit smaller and a lot older than some of the other malls in the Atlanta area, but it has the classic stores most shoppers expect like Gap, H&M and Victoria's Secret as well as an Apple Store.

 Mall restaurants include a Cheesecake Factory, and a P.F.
-Chang's, as well as more casual options like Moe's Southwest Grill and Subway.
+Chang's plus more casual options like Moe's Southwest Grill and Subway.